What is a Theft of Cash benefit in Travel Insurance?

 Taking out the Comprehensive, Snow Sports or Frequent Travellers Saver Policy will cover for Theft of Cash up to the amount of $250 AUD.

 What is not covered under the Theft of Cash benefit?

 - Any amount higher than what is specified in the PDS.

 - Claims that are fraudulent

-- If you have not obtained a police report within 24 hours (or in a timely fashion) of the incident there would not be provision to claim
+- If you have not reported the theft to the police as soon as it was practicable to do so, but preferably within 24 hours of the incident, there would not be provision to claim

 - Recovering cash for someone else not listed in the policy

 - If the cash, bank notes, currency notes, postal orders or money orders were not on your person at the time they were stolen

 Do I need to file a report to the police?